-Founding partner Asmo Jaaksi spoke to us about the new museum by JKMM Architects, designed as extension of 1930s iconic Lasipalatsi building.
+Asmo Jaaksi, founding partner of JKMM Architects, spoke to us about the new museum designed as an extension of the 1930s iconic Lasipalatsi building.
 Carved under the old bus station, the irregular domes above add a sense of play to the cityscape.
 Below the galleries are dedicated for experimental arts.

 How would you describe the new exhibition space, which is a bit lost now behind the hi-tech digital spectacle of the Team Lab collective, what was the key concept of the design?